Why to automate your investments

 SIP ( Systematic Investment Plans)

-The first is inherent in RDs, which is also provided by Mutual Funds.
-Here while signing up to purchase units of a Mutual Fund, you also mention the amount that you will invest each month.
+While signing up to purchase units of a Mutual Fund, you also mention the amount that you will invest each month.

 These days it can start as low as Rs.
 500 /- per month.
 Which is nearly equal to a movie ticket these days.
 Imagine that!
 Skip one outing a month and your investment is done.